Skip to main content

 • If there was a deviation from the permitted design, upload the updated drawings with the engineer's stamp

-• Register equipment by entering serial numbers for all installed components:
+• Register equipment by entering serial numbers for installed components:

-• Solar panels: image of serial numbers taken on-site in Sitecapture
+• Solar panels & RSD: image of serial numbers taken on-site in Sitecapture

-• Inverters, Batteries & Optimizers / iTap devices: serial numbers entered into the Daylight portal at installation stage
+• Inverters, Batteries & iTap cloud number: serial numbers entered into the Daylight portal at installation stage

 Step 3: Photo Approval & Final Production Validation (Day 62)